tadeaspaule/processing-sketches/README.md

 # processing-sketches
-Code of sketches I'd made and published on Google Play
+Code of live wallpapers for Android I'd made and published on Google Play